 Planning a trip to Louisiana?
 Even seasoned travelers are spoiled for choice when sorting through all the best things to do in New Orleans, LA.
 Also known as Crescent City and the Big Easy, New Orleans is the biggest city in Louisiana and one of the most popular travel destinations in the United States.

 Unsure about what to do and where to go?
-Plan the perfect getaway with this guide to the best places to visit in New Orleans, LA.
+Plan the perfect getaway with this guide to all the must-see places to visit in New Orleans, LA!

 French Quarter

 If you’re visiting New Orleans in one day, start by exploring the French Quarter.
-The famous district is the city’s highlight and the most exciting things to see in New Orleans.
+The famous district is the city’s highlight and home to the most exciting things to see in New Orleans.

 Also known as Vieux Carré (Old Square in French), the French Quarter is the city’s oldest neighborhood.
 The district is built on the site where the French established the city in the 18th century.

-You’ll delight in the rich history and charming architecture of the French Quarter.
-As you roam, you’ll dazzle at the colorful historic buildings sporting their iconic cast-iron balconies.
+Delight in the rich history and charming architecture of the French Quarter.
+As you roam around the neighborhood, dazzle at the colorful historic buildings sporting their iconic cast-iron balconies.

 Aside from its culture & history, the district teems with boutique shops and restaurants serving a variety of cuisines.
-You’ll also stumble upon a profusion of pulsing clubs centered around Bourbon Street.
-(More on that in sec!)
+You’ll also stumble upon a profusion of restaurants, bars, and pulsing clubs centered around world-famous Bourbon Street.
+(More on that in a sec!)

-As you stroll around the French Quarter you’re bound to encounter a street performer or two.
+As you stroll around the French Quarter, you’re bound to encounter a street performer or two.
 Hop onto a horse-drawn carriage and tour the neighborhood in style.
-End your day in the area with dinner at one of its grand old-line restaurants.
+End your day in the area with dinner at one of its grand old-line restaurants, like Antoine’s Restaurant, and drinks at rustic bars like the French 75 Bar.

 Bourbon Street